How to Know If I’ve Really Forgiven When Memories Come Back

 What sweet, sweet restoration it was.

 I still sometimes wish I could relive that day.
-Do it over with a changed vision and purpose.
+Do it over with a changed vision and attitude.
 But I tell you this story today to offer hope.

 I pray in these turbulent days you are able to find just one moment to be in His presence.
 Whether you’re at home attempting to keep the kids busy, an essential worker in need of rest, or an empty-nester longing for connection.
 One moment in His loving care is far better than a thousand anywhere else.
 One moment to embrace the grace to see us through.